Lucas7796/MyJavascript30/README.md

 # MyJavascript30 #

 My Javascript30 by Wes Bos project developed by me.
-It will be around 30 different JS projects which I will develop as showed in the course, adding some changes in each project. / Desafio Javscript30 por Wes Bos desenvolvido por mim.
-Serão por volta de 30 projetos com Javascript dos quais eu desenvolverei conforme proposto, adicionando alguns detalhes em cada um.
+In thihs project I developed all the JS fundamentals and some of the CSS challenges sugested by the author of this challenge. / Neste projeto eu desenvolvi todos os desafios fundamentais de Javascript e alguns de CSS sugeridos pelo autor do desafio.

 ## I've done the following challenges: / Foram concluídos os seguintes projetos: ##